mattaschmann/repeating-timer/README.md

 ## TODO

+- [ ] Push project to GitHub repository
 - [ ] Build and submit package to npm registry
-- [ ] Push project to GitHub repository
-- [ ] Add support for different sound files
-- [ ] Add configuration file for custom sounds
-- [ ] Add volume control options